 Automation Testing Interview Questions.

-4. Which are the main action items during the planning stage of automation testing?
+- Which are the main tasks during the planning phase of automation testing?

 Automation Testing Interview Questions & Answers.